google/lifetime_value/README.md

 !pip install -q git+https://github.com/google/lifetime_value
 ```

-Package works for python 2 and python 3, although we may stop supporting python
+Package works for python 3 only.
-2 in the future.

 ## Usage
 Package can be imported as